 - Lynne Sebastian - Member, Advisory Council on Historic Preservation

 As a member of the Architectural and Transportation Barriers Compliance Board, also known as The Access Board, Graves will devote his time to accessibility for people with disabilities.
-Created in 1973 to ensure access to federally funded facilities, The Access Board has become the leading source of information on accessible design.
+Created in 1973 to ensure access to federally funded facilities, The Access Board is leading source of information on accessible design.
 The Board develops and maintains design criteria for the built environment, transit vehicles, telecommunications equipment, and for electronic and information technology.
 It also provides technical assistance and training on these requirements and on accessible design and continues to enforce accessibility standards that cover federally funded facilities.